bom-d-van/harp/README.md

 And there is also a `rollback.sh` script in `$HOME/harp/{{.App.Name}}` that you can use to rollback release.

-You can change how many releases you want to keep by `RollbackCount` or disable rollback by `NoRollback` in configs.
+You can change how many releases you want to keep by `RollbackCount` or disable rollback by `NoRollback` in harp file.

 ```
 {